John Froelich: Life and career

 Froelich was born in 1849 in Giard, Iowa to Henry and Kathryn Froelich.
 Henry, whose original name was Johannes Heinrich Froelich, from Kurhessen, today part of the German state of Hesse.
-John Froelich67 grew up in the small town of Froelich, Iowa, named for his father Henry Froelich.
+John Froelich grew up in the small town of Froelich, Iowa, named for his father Henry Froelich.
 As a young man he oversaw the operation of a grain elevator.

 Froelich operated a threshing business, and travelled Iowa and South Dakota laboring the Great Plains using steam-powered threshers.
 Failing to obtain coal for his steam-powered engine, in 1892 he and his blacksmith, Will Mann, invented one of the first gasoline-powered tractors by mounting a one-cylinder Van Duzen gasoline engine on a Robinson engine frame, propelled by Froelich's own gearing.
 This was the first mechanically successful gasoline-powered tractor with backward and forward propulsion.
 After completing the tractor, Froelich and Mann brought it to Langford, South Dakota, where they would connect it to a J.I.
 Case threshing machine, and thresh 72,000 bushels in 52 days.

 In 1893, Froelich and a group of investors founded the Waterloo Gasoline Traction Engine Company, based in Waterloo, Iowa.
 The company only produced four tractors, and only sold two, both of which were returned as unsatisfactory.
 In 1895 the company abandoned tractor manufacturing and changed the name to Waterloo Gasoline Engine Company, producing stationary engines instead.

 Froelich left the company the same year and relocated his wife and four kids to Dubuque, Iowa, where he worked for several engine manufacturing companies.
 Here, he developed a new type of clothes-washing machine he named the Froelich Neostyle Washer, which brought him considerable financial prosperity.

 He later moved to Marshalltown, eventually settling in St. Paul, Minnesota in 1929.